 Albert Kemp's body was never found.
 He is commemorated at 29 The Ypres (Menin Gate) Memorial, Belgium.
 His name is located at panel 47 in the Commemorative Area at the Australian War Memorial.

 Some time in 1918, Albert's belongings - photos, postcards, a rosary and a 'religious book' - were sent in error to a family in Wonthaggi who had lost a man by the same name.
 Annie received that man's belongings and in June she was asked to return the other Pte Kemp's belongings.
 Annie received a war pension but appears to have fallen on hard times - suggested by her need for assistance with a grocery bill approved in one of the documents.
 She was eventually evicted and moved to 19 Raleigh St, Malvern in 1922.
 Her nephew believes she actually bought a home around 1922, putting down a deposit of £100 on a £900+ house.
 He surmises she might have received financial assistance, perhaps from other family members, for the purchase.
 Annie also worked as a seamstress to support her family.
-She never re-married, and was still living at that address in Malvern when she died in 1961, alone but cared for by an elderly woman.
+She never re-married, and was still living at that address in Malvern with her daughter Ethel when she died in 1961.

 Footnotes: 1.
 According to Sands & McDougall's Post Office directories, an A.E.
 Kemp had a butcher's shop at 101 Burwood Rd, Hawthorn, from 1909 and before that, from 1903 to 1908 at 100 Burwood Road.
 Between 1899 and 1901 an A.E.
 Kemp had a butcher's shop at 463 Spencer Street, West Melbourne.
 These dates are too early to have been our soldier, Albert Edward Kemp.
 It is also unlikely that Albert owned either shop, since they were some distance from his home in Caulfield.